tinymovr/Tinymovr/docs/api/guide.rst

 | **endpoint**: ``0x2A``
 | **type**: Write-only

-Enables/disables the CAN timeout watchdog, which sets the control state to idle after a period of inactivity on the CAN bus.
-Also sets the inactivity timeout.
+Enables/disables the CAN timeout watchdog, and sets the timeout length in seconds.
+This watchdog sets the control state to idle after a period of inactivity on the CAN bus.
+Maximum of 536s.

 Arguments
 ---------